Hipparion: Morphology

 Hipparion generally resembled a smaller version of the modern horse, but was tridactyl, or three-toed.
 It had two vestigial outer toes on each limb in addition to its hoof.
 In some species, these outer toes were functional.
-Hipparion was typically medium in size, at about 1.4 m (4.6 ft) tall at the shoulder.
-The estimated body mass of Hipparion depends on the species, but ranges from about 135 to 200 kg (about 298 to 441 lbs).
-Hipparion had hypsodont dentition (high-crowned teeth) for its premolars and molars, with a crown height of about 60 mm (2.36 in).
+Hipparion was typically medium in size, at about 1.4 m tall at the shoulder.
+The estimated body mass of Hipparion depends on the species, but ranges from about 135 to 200 kg.
+Hipparion had hypsodont dentition (high-crowned teeth) for its premolars and molars, with a crown height of about 60 mm.
 Hipparion had isolated protocones in the upper molars, meaning a cusp of the teeth called a protocone was not connected to a tooth crest called a protoloph.
 Hipparion is also characterized by its facial fossa, or deep depression in the skull, located high on the head in front of the orbit.